-(II) The Parties shall go through examination and approval procedures for change of purpose of the land, and enter into an agreement to amend the State-Owned Construction Land Use Right Transfer Contract or resign the State-Owned Construction Land Use Right Transfer Contract.
+(II) The Parties shall go through examination and approval procedures for change of purpose of the land, and enter into an agreement to amend the State-Owned Construction Land Use Right Transfer Contract.
 The Transferee shall make up the difference between the original transfer price and the assessed market price of the land for the new purpose, and apply for registration of such change.